image

 Web-based interactive multi-channel installation with AI agent ensemble, generative text and imagery, distributed projection, a networked display system, and a mobile interaction interface

-Short memories contributed by residents of the exhibition’s location form the work’s center.
-The contributors are selected through an open call during development; the memories are shared publicly, the memory-holders remain anonymous.
+Short memories donated by residents of the exhibition site form the work’s center.
+The memories are given publicly into the work; the memory-holders remain anonymous.

-To read a memory through the temporalities of a place is to find it drifting within the site’s collective conditions.
+To encounter a memory through the registers of a place is to find it known differently within the conditions that continue to meet it there.

-One of two related installations exploring memory as condition rather than artifact.
+One of two related installations exploring memory as a field of conditions rather than a stable record.

 Developed with anonymous residents of the exhibition’s location, whose memories form the work’s center.